Offender & Family Research and Support Therapy.

-Whilst I am knowledgeable in this area and new research, I am a fully qualified counsellor just competing an advanced masters degree.
+Whilst I am knowledgeable in this area and new research, I am a fully qualified counsellor to advanced masters degree level.

-I am also iapt accreditted, and a registered member of the BACP and have my own indemnity insurance - I have now completed the Sex Offender Safety training (September 2018) aimed at Working with potential and actual offenders to reduce recidivism and increase safety in the community.
+I am also iapt accredited, and BACP accredited and have my own indemnity insurance - I have now completed the Sex Offender Safety training (September 2018) aimed at Working with potential and actual offenders to reduce recidivism and increase safety in the community, and my registration is renewed annually.
 If you would like to work therapeutically with me, then please contact me by the link below.
 Online conferencing (Zoom) is acceptable for this type of therapy if you feel uncomfortable or anxious about approaching this issue openly.